spotify/bigtable-autoscaler/README.md

 [![CircleCI](https://circleci.com/gh/spotify/bigtable-autoscaler.svg?style=svg)](https://circleci.com/gh/spotify/bigtable-autoscaler)

-If you have a Bigtable cluster and you would like to optimize its cost by using the right number of nodes at any given time you should consider using this Bigtable autoscaler service!
+If you have a Bigtable cluster and you would like to optimize its cost-efficiency by using the right number of nodes at any given time you should consider using this Bigtable autoscaler service!
 The Bigtable autoscaler lets you do that with no manual intervention.